-• Invoices are sent on the first day of the term to the student's LFGSM.edu email account.

-- Students can access account information, print receipts, and pay tuition through the student portal, my.LFGSM.edu. - Account statements are sent on the 15th of each month when there is an outstanding balance. - All invoices must be paid by the date due on the invoice to avoid finance fees. - It is possible for a student to return to the program with an outstanding debt.
-Individual cases will be reviewed by the Business Office and Registrar for reinstatement. - Students who choose to carry their tuition forward will incur finance fees, and are subject to the terms below. - All students (whether MBA or non-degree) are subject to the payment policies in this section.
+- Invoices are sent on the first day of the term to the student's LFGSM email account. - Students may access account information, print receipts, and pay tuition through the student portal, my.lfgsm.edu. - Account statements are sent on the 15th of each month when there is an outstanding balance. - All invoices must be paid by the date due on the invoice to avoid finance fees. - In some cases, students with an outstanding debt may continue or re-enter the program.
+Individual cases will be reviewed by the Business Office and Registrar. - Students who choose to carry their tuition forward will incur finance fees and are subject to the terms below. - All students (whether MBA or non-degree) are subject to the payment policies in this section.